cburschka/cadence/README.md

 ### Configuration

 First, run the configure script.
+The script can be executed from any location outside the source directory ("out-of-source") or directly inside ("in source").

 These arguments are supported:

 ```
   -h, --help            show this help message and exit